nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 // pseudo code of checker check():
 // 1. check all inputs have valid unlock scripts
 // 2.
-Calculate the sum of all AlpacaCoin amounts in inputs as IN
+Calculate the sum of all AlpacaCoin in inputs as IN
 // 3.
-Calculate the sum of all AlpacaCoin amounts in outputs as OUT
+Calculate the sum of all AlpacaCoin in outputs as OUT
 // 4.
 Return the equality of IN and OUT
 Validator = validate(context ctx, inputs, outputs)